Scientists find rare tree thought to be extinct in Texas

-Though in poor condition, the Quercus Tardifilia, botanical researchers were thrilled to find the lone oak tree after the specimen was believed to have perished in 2011.
+Though in poor condition, botanical researchers were thrilled to find the lone oak tree after the specimen was believed to have perished in 2011.

 The tree was first described by scientists in the 1930s.